Notes for educators

 - more helpful: "The level is about canceling all student loan debt, but I had trouble understanding when or how the debt cancellation happened.
 Which parts of the level show the debt being destroyed?
 Did I miss those parts?..."

-- Use first person "i statements", refer to your specific reaction
+- Use first person "i statements", refer to your specific reaction and play session

 - unhelpful: "No one will know where to go in the level."

 - more helpful: "I didn't know where to go in the level...
 I thought the debt monster would be in the basement, but instead I found it in the CEO bathroom..." (why?)

 - Avoid second person "you statements", avoid accusing / attacking

 - unhelpful: "You made a confusing level, instead you should do (this) and (that)."